MUCollective/mucollective.github.io/README.md

 ### Add or edit a [public release](https://mucollective.github.io/mucollective.co/public-release) :earth_americas

-You need to prepare the followings:
+`[for everyone]` You need to prepare the followings:

 * URLs to your release.
+* The categories of your releases: software, prototype, or something else.

 There are two files `_data/prototype.yml` and `_data/software.yml`.
 Our suggestion is that if it is a concrete thing, then it belongs to `software`.
 The entry should be very much self-explanatory.